-For our research goals, we are particularly interested in potential stressors in the classroom such as classroom disruptions (see Fig. 1, box 1), the different appraisal processes, how disruptive disruptions are perceived (see Fig. 1, box 2), and how confident teachers feel in coping with them (see Fig. 1, box 4).
-In addition to the teaching experience (see Fig. 1, upper box), we want to investigate the impact of these aspects on the physiological component in terms of an increased HR (see Fig. 1, box 6), which can be interpreted as an indicator of stress based on existing research [@clays2011perception; @schubert2009effects].

 ## HR in Teaching-Learning Contexts

-To better understand the interlinking of these facets and the cause of teacher stress, @wettstein2021 recommended measuring physiological parameters before, during as well as after teaching.
-For this reason, it is particularly important to look at the course of teachers’ HR, for example by recording measures not only during the teaching unit but also before and after the strain phase.
-In the following section, we will therefore outline certain studies relevant to our research question that recorded teachers’ HR, with studies first that used expensive and intrusive ECG, before moving on to studies that used wearables with PPG.

-The results of the studies using ECG revealed that HR as an indicator of stress can be used to map different HR courses during teaching depending on the teachers’ activity.
-The HR increased especially during teacher-centered activities when teachers had to take a leading position in the student-teacher interaction [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021]. @sperka1995 for example recorded the HR of 16 pre-service teachers during their first lesson.
-The results showed that the first lesson is linked to significantly increased psychophysiological activation in terms of an increased HR.
-The activation effect was particularly prominent at the beginning of the lesson and decreased over the course of the lesson due to the pre-service teachers’ active coping processes, meaning that the active management of the interaction with the students helped the teachers regulate their HR.
-Other studies that also measured teachers’ HR using ECG identified typical potential predictors for increased HR values such as typical stressors, e.g., class size [@huang2022class] or low student engagement and motivation [@junker2021]. @junker2021 for example recorded the HR of 40 teachers using an Ambulatory Monitoring System with seven electrodes during a real classroom lesson to find out to what extent main stressors within the classroom (e.g., low student engagement and motivation, teacher-centered activities) can predict teachers’ HR as an indicator of physiological stress during teaching. @junker2021 provided evidence that teacher stress caused by those stressors during teaching can be quantitatively measured by an increase in HR.
+ECG studies have revealed that HR can be used to map changes in HR during teaching onto stressors experienced by teachers.
+For example, HR increased during teacher-centered activities when teachers had to take a leading position in the student-teacher interaction [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021]. @sperka1995 for example recorded the HR of 16 pre-service teachers during their first lesson.
+The results showed significantly increased psychophysiological activation in terms of an increased HR during teaching.
+The activation effect was particularly prominent at the beginning of the lesson and decreased over the course of the lesson.
+The authors interpret this result as showing how pre-service teachers’ active coping processes, i.e, the active management of the interaction with the students, helped the teachers regulate their HR downwards.
+Other ECG studies identified typical stressors predicting increased HR values, such as class size [@huang2022class], or low student engagement and motivation [@junker2021].
+For example, @junker2021 recorded the HR of 40 teachers using an ambulatory monitoring system during a real classroom lesson.
+They provided evidence that teacher stress caused by stressors such as low student engagement and motivation, or teacher-centered acitivies, lead to an increase in HR.